 - Look at the Helpful Hints section.
 If you see a warning about Windows 8+, ignore it.
 The issues mentioned here shouldn’t be a problem in the version of the software you’re using.
 If you have additional monitors connected and other programs open, you’ll be prompted to disconnect / close those now.

 - Optional: Watch the video.
 This button will link to the video tutorial that you should have watched prior to taking a practice or real exam.
 You could watch it again now, but be mindful that you have 15 minutes to complete your setup, and the video goes for around 7.5 minutes.

 - Click Download software.
 If you’ve taken an exam using this software before, you might already have downloaded it and may have a shortcut on your desktop - don't reuse this.
 Always download the software each time you take an exam.
 The installation package has unique metadata and the quiz password coded into it that helps the system know which exam you’re taking.
-If you reuse an installation package from a previous exam session, you’ll have to do some extra steps to select the right exam, which can be a bit confusing; or you may not be able to access the exam because your download package contains the wrong password.
+If you reuse an installation package from a previous exam session, you may have to do some extra steps to select the right exam, which can be a bit confusing; or you may not be able to access the exam because your download package contains the wrong password.

 - If your mic passes the test, you’ll see this screen.
 Click OK.

 - If your mic fails, you’ll see this screen.
 Try to resolve via the suggestions on this screen.
-Refer to the FAQs for more help troubleshooting your mic.
+Refer to the technical troubleshooting FAQs for more help troubleshooting your mic.

 The next steps involve verifying your identity and room conditions.
 You'll find these instructions in the 'Complete the verification steps' tab.

 The next steps require you to verify your identity and that you’re working in a space that complies with the exam rules.
 Follow the on-screen prompts through each section.